 Our goal is to save seller’s money and to date we have saved sellers over $6 Million in commissions!
 We do this by keeping our seller’s costs VERY low!

 What do you pay?
-You only pay $97 and you select what to pay a buyer’s real estate broker, who finds you a buyer for your home.
-We recommend 2% to 3%, but it’s up to you.
-Whatever % you choose, that is the TOTAL amount of commission that you’re responsible for and only if a buyer is represented by a real estate agent.
+You only pay $97 and you have the choice to decide between 2-3% to offer a Buyer’s agent, as a commission.
+This is the TOTAL amount of commission that you’re responsible for and only if a buyer is represented by a real estate agent.

 What else do we get paid?
 In addition to the $97 we receive from our seller, we charge a very small commission at closing to the buyer’s real estate broker (never to our seller).
 For example, on a home sale of $350,000 you may choose to pay the buyer’s broker 3% of the sales price.
 At closing the buyer’s broker would receive $10,500 and pay us our commission of $399.
 This commission is common in the MLS and WILL NOT discourage REALTORS from showing your listing.
 Depending on the sale price of the property we may reduce our additional commission we charge the buyer’s broker.
 For instance, on a $50,000 sale or a property, we would reduce the commission to $199 we charge the buyer’s broker (again, we NEVER charge you, the seller, a commission).

 The only exception is if the listing generated a buyer not represented by a real estate agent, in which case you don’t even pay the buyer broker that 3% ($10,500).
 We also charge no additional commission since there is no buyer’s broker.
 In this case, by utilizing our service, you save approximately $10,500 to $21,000 depending on if you sell it with or without a buyer’s broker finding a buyer.

 This small commission we charge the buyer’s broker (not you, the seller) pays for quite a few things such as, but not limited to: